-During this rotation, each intern will also experience a three-month block, one morning per week in our Gender Multispecialty Service (GeMS).
+During this half of the year, each intern will also experience a three-month block, one morning per week in our Gender Multispecialty Service (GeMS).
 GeMS provides gender-affirmative care to transgender and gender diverse youth in the gender in which they identify.
 Consultation services are provided with our dedicated GeMS psychologists in an outpatient clinic located across the street from the main campus.
 Interns will participate in providing consultations, psychological assessments, and resource referrals.